quicwg/base-drafts/draft-ietf-quic-tls.md

 ## ClientHello Size

-QUIC requires that the initial handshake packet from a client fit within a single packet of at least 1280 octets.
-With framing and packet overheads this value could be reduced.
+QUIC requires that the initial handshake packet from a client fit within the payload of a single packet.
+A minimum-sized initial packet in IPv6 has space for a single TLS record of 1197 octets once the QUIC header and minimal framing is added.

 A TLS ClientHello can fit within this limit with ample space remaining.
 However, there are several variables that could cause this limit to be exceeded.